PeterGarbett/Wordle_Helper_Solver_Assistant/README.md

-wordle_helper.py                    Main entry point, giving wordy feedback on possibilities sieve.py                            Code to work out what words satisfy the given constraints wordle.py                           Code to predict wordle responses given a target word (for test purposes) suggest.py                          Alternate entry point giving a terse suggestion for a trial word test.py                             Test harness - correct inputs corner_cases.sh                     Test paths for invalid inputs
+wordle_helper.py                    Main entry point, giving wordy feedback on possibilities sieve.py                            Code to work out what words satisfy the given constraints wordle.py                           Code to predict wordle responses given a target word (for test purposes) strategy.py                         Given a sequence of wordle trial words and results
+                                    print the number of  words that satisfy the constraints at each stage so you can assess how good your word choices were suggest.py                          Alternate entry point giving a terse suggestion for a trial word test.py                             Test harness - correct inputs corner_cases.sh                     Test paths for invalid inputs